Descendants

 1890 was 336 E. 108th st. in Manhattan, New York .

-Children of GUISEPPE PAVIA and GUISEPINA CORELLI are:
+Children of GUISEPPE PAVIA and GUISEPINA` are:

 2. i.
 DOMENICA2 PAVIA, b.
-January
+1893, New

-19, 1892, New York City; d.
+York; d.
 December 20, 1926, San Jose, CA.

-4. iii.
+3. ii.
 ALFREDO PAVIA, b.
-1880, Italy.
+1878, Naples, Italy.

 Generation No. 2